Super Slowcooked Wonderbag Bone Broth

 - Leave to simmer for 45mins.
 This gives the internal temp of the bones time to get to boil point.
 Make sure your lid fits nice and tight.
 I find most of the glass lids that come with the stock pots aren't great, so to get maximum heat retention I put a layer of foil over the top of the lid to stop any heat escaping.

 - Lay a tea towel in your Wonderbag to protect it from any spillages and place your pot with its tight fitting lid straight into the bag, put the Wonderbag hat on and pull the draw string nice and tight - no dillydalliying at this point!!!
-You don't want to loose any heat.
+You don't want to lose any heat.

 - At this stage in the game, I am normally ready for sleep, so I leave it overnight and then I open my bag first thing in the morning, check the temp ( mine is on average about 62deg after 10 hrs) If you don't have a thermometer you can use your common sense, you know what hot feels like it should not be tepid.
 I then pop it back on the stove and bring it back to simmer while I do the breakfast thang.